qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/data_binding/stores.rst

 YQL is the `Yahoo!
 Query Language <http://developer.yahoo.com/yql/>`_.
 Yahoo! describes it as *"[...] an expressive SQL-like language that lets you query, filter, and join data across Web services."*
-Based on the :ref:`JSONP store <pages/data_binding/stores#JSONP Store>`, qooxdoo offers a YQL store, where you can specify the YQL queries and qooxdoo handles the rest.
+Based on the :ref:`JSONP store <pages/data_binding/stores#jsonp store>`, qooxdoo offers a YQL store, where you can specify the YQL queries and qooxdoo handles the rest.

 The following code demonstrates how to fetch some twitter messages.